 If the butter warms while you are forming the scone triangles, then chill for an extra 10 minutes before baking.

-The scones will bake into each other, this helps to keep them soft.
+The best way to bake the scones is to bake them into each other, this helps to keep them soft.
 It also helps to keep the chopped chocolate inside the scones.

 No you don't have too.
 It just makes it more fun!